pauleveritt/kotlin_for_python/docs/variables/index.rst

 Unlike almost any other language, lists in kotlin are not written using square brackets.

 Instead you must initialise a list and optionally pass the items as parameters.
-Or you can make a muttable list and push items in it.
+Or you can make a mutable list and push items in it.

 example: